 Selling means making no effort to show that your hay is high quality, and just selling based on the price.
 This is a mistake because it makes it easy for other producers to undercut your price and sell their hay.
 Marketing is advertising your hay to show why buyers should pay a higher price for your hay: higher quality forage, prompter delivery, or other reasons.
 With proper marketing, you may even be able to charge a higher price.

 To improve marketing, consider the perspective of the buyer- what animals the hay is for, what types of forage the buyer wants, etc. When selling the hay, decide on the price, amount, and terms of payment and delivery.
-Grow high quality forage, and bale the hay in convenient amounts, making sure that the bale will stay together.
-Make sure that you have a way to sell any low quality forage that you grow.
-Always check in with the customer afterwards for satisfaction- a customer who thinks that you care is more likely to buy from you again.
+Grow high-quality forage, and bale the hay in convenient amounts, making sure that the bale will stay together.
+Make sure that you have a way to sell any low-quality forage that you grow.
+Always check in with the customer afterward for satisfaction- a customer who thinks that you care is more likely to buy from you again.

 (Sources: http://www.uwex.edu/ces/crops/uwforage/MarketingHayFOF.htm , http://www.nrsl.umd.edu/extension/publications/foragefacetsno9.pdf )